-1 Two of the following: MAT 120, MAT 140, MAT 170 or MAT 175.
+1Two of the following: MAT 120 (Intermediate Algebra), MAT 140 (Pre-calculus), MAT 170 (Calculus I), MAT 175 or (Calculus II).

-Students planning to transfer should see an advisor and consult their transfer institution for appropriate course selection.
-The following courses are recommended by most four-year institutions: MAT 170, MAT 175, PHY 171, PHY 172, and Computer Programming as available.
+Students planning to transfer into a BS Electrical Engineering Technology program should see an advisor and consult their transfer institution for appropriate course selection.
+The following courses are recommended by most four-year institutions: MAT 170, MAT 175, PHY 151, PHY 152, and Computer Programming as available.

-A minimum of 64 credits are required to complete this program, which must include 20 credits of Liberal Arts and Sciences, plus one physical or wellness education course.
+A minimum of 61 credits and a maximum of 64 credits are required to complete this program, which must include 20 semester hours of Liberal Arts and Sciences.